ashleychea/ashleychea/README.md

 ***Top 5 Travel Destinations ✈️***:
 - Côte d'Ivoire (Ivory Coast); A lot of my family is from here so seeing them and experiencing the culture is top on my list
-- Japan; They're literally so ahead in technology I have to go and see it for myself
+- Japan; They're literally so ahead in technology I have to go and see it for myself & their fashion is on another level
 - Seychelles; This country isn't spoken about a lot and that's the beauty in it
-- Papua New Guinea; I've been interested in this place since I was 10, so it's just a must
+- Papua New Guinea; I've been interested in this place since I was 10, so it's an absolute must
 - Greece; The architecture and scenery are just breathtaking, I'd love to experience this in real life

 ***Hobbies 🏋🏿‍♀️***: